Charlie Challenger

 Charles Thomas Challenger (9 December 1917 – 28 November 1996) was an Australian rules footballer who played with Essendon in the Victorian Football League (VFL).

 Family

 He married Margaret Ellen Donohue in 1960.

 Football

 Brunswick (VFA)

 In April 1937, he was cleared from Plenty Rovers in the Diamond Valley Football League to the Brunswick Second XVIII.
-Although not part of the regular home-and-away VFA season, Challlenger played a match with the Brunswick First XVIII, in which he was declared Brunswick's "most effective player", against the Ballarat Imperial Football Club in September 1937.
+Although not part of the regular home-and-away VFA season, Challenger played a match with the Brunswick First XVIII, in which he was declared Brunswick's "most effective player", against the Ballarat Imperial Football Club in September 1937.

 He played his first senior VFA home-and-away match for Brunswick, against Coburg, on 16 April 1938; and, at the end of his first senior season, he was declared the club's "most improved player".

 He played in two VFA Grand finals: